-After adding a workflow, access the
+After adding a client onboarding workflow,

-Complete the following steps to add a
+Complete the following steps to access

-In the
+In the details page of the

-to the navigate to the Workflow Designer
+options to navigate to the Workflow Designer page.

-Configuring a WorkflowThe Workflow Designer page allows you to not only
+WorkflowThe Workflow Designer page allows you to not only

 build the client onboarding workflow, but also customize the client portal look

 and feel, and preview the configured portal content.
+The workflow is

 Click Start building your